-We expect the project to cost between £35,000 and £50,000.
-We will be judging bids on value for money rather than absolute will consistently prioritise proposals that give good value for money and strongly discourage evaluators using this figure as the sole driver of their costs.
+We expect the project to cost between £35,000 and 50,000.
+We will be judging bids on value for money rather than absolute cost and will consistently prioritise proposals that give good value for money and strongly discourage evaluators using this figure as the sole driver of their costs.

-We would not expect VAT to be included in budgets.
+We are not able to pay additional VAT and expect VAT to be included in proposed budgets.
 Pass through VAT via sub-granting work to other organisations may in some circumstances be included.
 However, it is up to the individual/team to decide if they need to include VAT, and any charges must be covered within the total grant amount.